FrostiiWeeb/discord-ext-paginator/README.md

 	<img alt="PyPI - Downloads" src="https://pepy.tech/badge/discord-ext-paginator">
 </a>

-An package for discord pagination.
+A package for discord pagination.

 # How to install